 The small size of the Board requires its executive management team to engage in monitoring of the Board's internal controls system on a weekly, if not daily, basis, through the review and implementation of the following internal controls protocols: (1) utilization of standard business practices associated with budgeting, payroll, accounting, purchasing, and contracting pursuant to State Administrative Manual (SAM) policies and procedures; and (2) utilization of standard human resources management practices, policies and procedures pursuant to the SAM for recruitment, retention, personnel management, including staff annual evaluations and individual development and training plans.
 Board executive, administrative, and technical staff continually strive to ensure that the Board's administrative and fiscal policies, procedures, and practices are compliant and up-to-date with current regulations, policies, and guidance contained in the SAM and the State Information Management Manual (SIMM).
-The Board's executive, administrative, and technical staff continue to engage in communication, coordination, onthe-job training and mentoring to ensure that established internal systems control protocols are appropriately followed and effectively implemented, including staff training in new procedures, and staff meetings.
+The Board's executive, administrative, and technical staff continue to engage in communication, coordination, on-the-job training and mentoring to ensure that established internal systems control protocols are appropriately followed and effectively implemented, including staff training in new procedures, and staff meetings.
 Finally, the Board executive management staff ensure that all probationary and permanent staff receive annual evaluations associated with work performance, and have current individual development and training plans in place.

-Regular staff meetings and briefings are held to discuss the following types of information: (1) current assessment of workload and specific job task assignments and status; (2) review and provide updates regarding new policies and procedures developed internally by executive management, or new policies, regulations, or procedures emanating from outside of the agency, i.e., from other State government agencies.
+Regular staff meetings and briefings are held to discuss the following types of information: (1) current assessment of workload and specific job task assignments and status; (2)

+review and provide updates regarding new policies and procedures developed internally by executive management, or new policies, regulations, or procedures emanating from outside of the agency, i.e., from other State government agencies.
 The hierarchical organization of the Board includes the executive management team comprised of the executive director, deputy director, and staff services manager.
 This core team meets on a nearly daily basis and continually reviews the progress and status of ensuring that the Board's critical core functions continue to be met effectively.
 This includes close coordination and communication with other state agencies that provide contract services related to human resources and personnel management, including personnel recruitment processes.

-Implementation of COVID-19 pandemic-related operations and protocols have proven to be challenging for the Board and its staff.
-These ongoing challenges include the ability to perform the Board's mandated responsibility to provide regular meetings for the Board members and general public; management and retention of the Board's civil service personnel; coordinate and manage the day-to-day performance of technical tasks associated with protection of California's Colorado River water and power resources; and ensuring the effective implementation of State administrative and fiscal rules and regulations.
+Resetting and maintaining normal Board operations following the COVID-19 pandemic period proved to be challenging for the Board and its staff.
+These ongoing challenges included the ability to perform the Board's mandated responsibility to provide regular monthly meetings for the Board members and general public; management and retention of the Board's civil service personnel; coordination and management of the day-to-day performance of technical and policy-related tasks associated with protection of California's Colorado River water and power resources; and ensuring the effective implementation of State administrative and fiscal rules and regulations.
+In response to these challenges, the Board has developed a telework policy, administrative staff have been hired to fill vacancies, and Board meetings, initially held virtually, have resumed to be held in person with travel to various member agencies.